digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 For example, if the SV Node Information shows the `migration_id` value as “0” then update `MIGRATION_ID` to “0” in your `.env`.

+.. note:: Some `env` vars will be in different files.
+For example, `/env/dev.env`

 .. image:: images/32-gsf-sv.png
    :alt: GSF SV information